5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/01_Preface.md

 > ACPI tables can be and are patched dynamically during firmware execution.
 Changing various factors, hardware and software, thus may yield a DSDT different from the one you used as your template, and thus your patched DSDT will "rollback" exactly those differences.
 There is no amount of "knowledge" and "language comfortability" you can gain to make this safe, this is inherently unsafe.

-**Source**: [Waybackmachine](https://web.archive.org/web/20220807100310/https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/) – Actually, this post is from August 2022 and was released on insanelymac.com.
-But MaLd0n didn't like what he read and decided to lock the post.
-And after he saw that I was referencing it, he even deleted the whole thread.
-Unfortunatly for him, it was already archived.
+**Source**: [**Waybackmachine**](https://web.archive.org/web/20220807100310/https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/).
+[Actually, this post is from August 2022 and was released on insanelymac.com.
+But MaLd0n didn't like what he read and decided to lock the thread after he posted his helpless reply.
+And when he saw that I was referencing it, he deleted the whole thread.
+Unfortunatly for him, it was already archived…].

 Therefore, dynamic patching with SSDTs is highly recommended over using a patched DSDT.
 Plus the whole process is much more efficient, transparent and elegant.
 And that’s why you should avoid patched DSDTs – especially those from MaLDon/Olarila!